anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-web-usability.md

 * (optional) Chapter 7, "The Big Bang Theory of Web Design: The importance of getting people off on the right foot"

 ## Checks
 Find an example of a data-driven website (i.e. one that clearly uses an underlying database) that is illustrative of one of Krug's points (good or bad, meaning it can clearly follow Krug's advice or clearly break Krug's advice).
 Make sure that it is suitable for work and not already posted.
-Post a link to it and what it demonstrates in [this Google Doc](https://docs.google.com/document/d/1FQz7zwggyDluRhARrPByT9ddScTWPy8GGSARLHnbTMA/edit?usp=sharing).
+Post a link to it and what it demonstrates in [this Google Doc](https://docs.google.com/document/d/1SoKvkxdbPr6VeAd5Rl5vxhjNZu2GFK_t0pAiDgRIBgI/edit?usp=sharing) as well as submitting to Moodle so you get credit for it.